TatsuUkraine/flutter_sticky_infinite_list/README.md

  please create an issue**

-Alongside with list item override, to use inside `InfiniteList` builder, you can also use `StickyListItem` independently from this package.
+Alongside with list item override, to use inside `InfiniteList` builder, you can also use `StickyListItem`, that exposed by this package too, independently.

 This class uses `Stream` to inform it's parent about header position changes